 In the context of Associated TK, sub paragraph 3.2(b) provides flexibility, for instance, if the TK cannot be attributed to a single indigenous people or local community, or if the indigenous people or local community does not wish to be mentioned in the patent application.
 It would also cover those situations where the TK has been taken from a specific publication, which does not indicate the indigenous people that held the knowledge.

-Paragraph 3.3 applies where none of the information referred to in paragraph 3.1 and/or 3.2 is known to the patent applicant.
-In these cases, the applicant shall make a declaration that the relevant information is not known.
-This paragraph is not an alternative to paragraph 3.1 or 3.2, but only applies if the information according to paragraphs 3.1 and/or 3.2 is not known to the patent applicant.
-That allows patent applicants to still apply for a patent if for justified and very exceptional reasons the relevant information is not known to them e.g., because the provenance of a GR cannot be identified anymore due to the relevant documents having been destroyed by force majeure.

-7. Paragraph 3.5 specifically states that the Contracting Parties shall place no obligations on patent offices to verify the authenticity of the disclosure.
+7. Paragraph 3.4 specifically states that the Contracting Parties shall place no obligations on patent offices to verify the authenticity of the disclosure.
 This article is directed at minimising the disclosure regime’s transactional cost/burden on patent offices and ensuring it does not create unreasonable processing delays for patent applicants.
 It also recognises that patent offices do not have the inherent expertise to carry out such actions.

 8. A specific scope issue in relation to the disclosure regime is the requirement for an applicant to declare the source of Associated TK if they are aware that the invention was materially/directly based on such TK.
 I am aware that some members believe that a further in-depth discussion of the concept of TK is needed before including references to TK in a disclosure regime.
 However, taking into account that other international instruments refer to but do not necessarily define TK, and noting the objectives of this instrument and ongoing developments in this area, this subject matter has been retained.